 The District currently has a fixed charge plus Flow Charge rate structure for its residential wastewater customers.
 One advantage of the fixed charge plus Flow Charge rate structure is that the fixed component can be used to stabilize revenues and to recognize the fact that wastewater system costs are mostly fixed, while the flow or variable component can be used to encourage water conservation.
 The fixed charges consist of a monthly Service Charge, assessed per account, and a monthly Strength Charge, assessed per dwelling unit.
 The monthly Strength Charge is assessed per dwelling unit because residential accounts include MFR customers that can have up to four (4) dwelling units.
-The Flow Charge is assessed per ccf of water usage, with a maximum of 9 ccf per month per dwelling unit is used because an analysis of the billing records shows that about 97 percent of all residential customers' winter use falls within the 9 ccf per month per dwelling unit.
+The Flow Charge is assessed per ccf of water usage, with a maximum of 9 ccf per month per dwelling unit.
+The maximum of 9 ccf per month per dwelling unit is used because an analysis of the billing records shows that about 97 percent of all residential customers' winter use falls within the 9 ccf per month per dwelling unit.